Add to Cart Sold Out

 A German in Ethiopia

-Piet Nieder, lecturer at the TU Berlin, has a long-lasting admiration for the East African country: from his first visit as a student to two years as a university lecturer right through to the research for his doctoral thesis that has now resulted in his book, The Addis Ababa House.
+Piet Nieder, lecturer at the TU Berlin, has a long-lasting admiration for the East African country: from his first visit as a student to two years as a university lecturer right through to the research for his doctoral thesis that has now resulted in his book, The Addis Ababa House (currently no longer available through our webshop).

 Text: Damien Leaf